javajet/learn-scala-by-example/README.md

 ## Introduction

-Some examples to assist in the understanding of how to manage growing complexity in code, demonstrated in Scala.
+Some examples to assist in the understanding of techniques to manage growing complexity in code, demonstrated in Scala.

-Examples hope to provide an understanding of how to deal with code complexity and maintain readability when dealing with increasing functional and non-functional pressures.
+Examples hope to provide an understanding of how to deal with growing code complexity and maintain readability when dealing with increasing functional and non-functional pressures.

 You won't find any examples of Scalaz, Cats or Shapeless here - it's just basic techniques and approaches included for use within the standard Scala SDK.

-Any (and all) comments welcome; but please remember that these examples are designed _to demonstrate certain techniques_, and are not necessarily examples of how to write code outside of their context.
+Please remember that these examples are designed _to demonstrate how to avoid certain problems_, and are not necessarily examples of how to write code outside that context.

 &nbsp;